2021 Communications Technologies & Support Degree Guide

 Some majors within the Communications Technologies and Support field include Communications Technology, Audiovisual Communications, and Graphic Communications.
 There are specific areas of specialization within these majors that allow students to hone in on their desired interest.

-Communications Technologies & Support was the 34th most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 15,669 degrees in this year alone.
-This is approximately the same as the 15,767 graduates the prior year.
+Communications Technologies & Support was the 32nd most popular major in the 2018-2019 school year.
+Colleges in the United States reported awarding 15,972 degrees in this year alone.
+This represents a 1.9% increase in communications technologies and support degrees awarded over the prior year's total of 15,669.

 Requirements for Getting a Degree in Communications Technologies & Support